Cosmic Himalayas in CROCODILE : Probing the Extreme Quasar Overdensities by Count-in-Cells analysis and Nearest Neighbor

 While a more detailed treatment of the quasar selection function is beyond the scope of this paper, these results strongly support the notion that the emergence of extreme overdense regions, such as the CH, is a natural consequence in a Gpc-scale survey like SDSS.
 Crucially, the clear difference in the realization probability between Case~A and Case~B demonstrates that the selection criteria significantly influence the observed emergence of these high-density regions.

 Finally, we acknowledge that this study has focused primarily on the statistical properties of quasar distributions.
 We have not explicitly investigated the underlying dark matter environments of the identified CH analogs to determine whether they physically reside within genuine protoclusters.
 Consequently, while we confirm that the extreme quasar overdensity is statistically consistent with $\Lambda$CDM, it remains an open question whether the CH explicitly traces the most massive dark matter structures at this redshift.
 A detailed examination of the halo environments hosting these CH analogs is reserved for future work.
+We stress that our conclusions rely on statistical properties common to biased tracers in $\Lambda$CDM and are validated using both hydrodynamic (\textit{CROCODILE}) and dark-matter-only (\textit{Uchuu}, Appendix \ref{appendix:Uchuu}) simulations with independent tracer constructions.

 In summary, this study provides a crucial revision to the conventional assessment of extreme overdensities.
 We have demonstrated that the Gaussian model is fundamentally inadequate for quantifying quasar overdensities in the high-density regime because it fails to capture the significant skewness and heavy-tailed nature of the underlying CIC distribution.